How to connect to Microsoft SQL database and encyrpt user password

 Please make sure to assign the ‘Admin’ role to the Default Screen Policy and uncheck the ‘Apply to all roles’ before adding and assigning new screen policies.
 User roles are limited to one screen policy, please make sure to not add user roles to ...

-• How to set up passagepoint to talk to an encrypted SQL server DB
+• How to repoint PassagePoint to a new SQL server